chrishart0/gsd-aws-cdk-serverless-example/README.md

   * Unit, E2E, Infra
 * Easy to read, self guiding docs which explain how the process works
 * Optional: Use S3 in logic tier

+# TODO
+A non-exhaustive list of items left to be addressed.

+* Fix XDG/Open issue on "make run" in WSL